ArkScript-lang/Ark/README.md

         -c, --compile               Compile file
-        -o, --output                Set the output filename for the compiler -vm                         Start the VM on the given file --count-fcalls              Count functions calls and display result at the end of the execution -bcr, --bytecode-reader     Launch the bytecode reader
+        -o, --output                Set the output filename for the compiler -vm                         Start the VM on the given file -bcr, --bytecode-reader     Launch the bytecode reader
         -d, --debug                 Trigger debug mode
         -t, --time                  Launch a timer